 “While analytics can’t ‘understand’, it can raise red flags,” explains David.
 “It can tell you ‘I think that 80% of calls do not contain this issue, but this 20% of calls I am not sure about’.
 And this is still valuable in terms of compliance because it can tell you this at scale.
 But it doesn’t completely replace listening to that 20% of calls and figuring out what actually happened.”

-5 tips from a conversation analytics expert to reduce compliance risk
+5 tips from an analytics expert to reduce compliance risk

 1. Predetermine your use cases